-Eating with a toddler at the table: 5 top tips for a relaxed mealtime at
+Eating with a toddler at the table: The 5 best tips for a relaxed mealtime at highchair

 Mealtimes with a baby or toddler are often anything but relaxed – but with the right tools and routines, they can become a real highlight of the day.
-We’ll share our top tips for bringing more structure, comfort and organisation to the family table.
+We’ll show you the best tips for more structure, comfort and organisation at the family table.

 1. The right highchair for your needs

-Not all high chairs are the same – and this becomes particularly noticeable when your child starts eating regularly at the family table.
+Not all high chairs ( highchair) are the same – and this becomes particularly noticeable when your child starts eating regularly at the family table.
 Seat height, harness system, materials, adjustability and accessories can vary greatly.
-Depending on how old your child is, the size of your dining table or how much space you have in the kitchen, a different model will suit you better.
+Depending on your child’s age, the size of your dining table or how much space you have in the kitchen, a different model may suit you better.
 A popular classic is the IKEA ANTILOP highchair, which can be perfectly adapted to the needs of babies and toddlers with just a few simple tweaks.

 2. Keeping things tidy